LakeishaMcCree/LakeishaMcCree/README.md

 :computer: I am also working on updating my web apps built during my bootcamp

-:books: Currently reading about Kotlin to learn about Android Development
+:books: Currently reading Kotlin docs to learn about Android Development

+:aquarius: I consider myself a hardworking individual, committed to "lifelong learning".
+I am an easy-going, forward-thinking woman with a creative mindset.
+I bring my collaborative, communicative, and flexible skillset to any work environment.